jhawthorn/mimemagic_stub/README.md

 This contains no DB and no logic, but it should be able to replace the real mimemagic gem and allow an application to boot without it.

-This should not be used in application which need the mimemagic functionality (i.e. if you are using activestorage)
+This should not be used in applications which need the mimemagic functionality (i.e. if you are using activestorage)

 ## Installation/Usage